AlexMcHugh1/homelab-network-infrastructure/03_network_design.md

 | 40 | Lab | 192.168.40.0/24 | 192.168.40.1 | 192.168.40.50–199 |
 | 99 | Mgmt | 192.168.99.0/24 | 192.168.99.1 | Static only |

-Note: VLAN 40 supports the Proxmox host (Bosgame) and virtualised SIEM workloads.
+Note: VLAN 40 supports the Proxmox host (Bosgame) and virtualized SIEM workloads.